Neem Ka Ped: Plot

 Neem Ka Ped tells the story of a "asami" (tenant/serf labourer) and his landlord.
 The story starts in pre-independent India and ends in post-independent India, showing the vagaries of both the feudal and democratic systems in India with its darker side.
 The main protagonist is a landless labourer Budhai Ram (Pankaj Kapoor), who is very faithful and obedient to his master (landlord Zaamin Miya played by Arun Bali), and dreams only of making his only son Sukhi Ram an educated person.
 Fortunes dwindle in landlord's home and he is sentenced to jail for murder of an upcoming politician because of manipulations of his cousin (Muslim Miya, played by S.M.
-Zaheer), who is also a politician and landlord but nurses a grudge against Muslim Miya.
+Zaheer), who is also a politician and landlord but nurses a grudge against Zaamin Miya.

 After independence, Sukhi Ram becomes a Member of Parliament (MP), and the son of landlord (Zaamin Miya) his trusted aide and advisor, but as the saying goes - power corrupts.
 The son of labourer who has now became an M.P. gets corrupt and selfish, and in that, he is destroyed.

 Budhai Ram had planted a neem tree when his son was born.
 The tree and his son both flourish, and the tree is used as a metaphor in the show, for the ups and downs in Budhai's life.